|

 Quote:

-That is true, the only way to know is to look at the production tag on the car and then contact that company.
+Originally Posted by //<86TA>\\ actually there were many different companies that did the verts until 87? when asc started doing them | That is true, the only way to know is to look at the production tag on the car and then contact that company.
 However if the company is out of business you may be SOL as far as getting a number. if you wanna be technical there are no factory f-body convertibles until 91 i think it is

-Formerly known as blk95formula
+__________________Formerly known as blk95formula

 86t/a_ram_air on TGO